conda-forge/cfep/cfep-07.md

     `openblas` 0.3.2, `r-base` 3.5.1, and all build inheritors from the compiler stubs.

-    This migrator will use the conda-smity and conda-forge-pinnings from Phase 1
+    This migrator will use the conda-smity and conda-forge-pinnings merged during Phase 1

 *   Run the migrator against the stack.
 This will take several months to get to completion.
     `conda-forge/core` will monitor the progress of the migration and vote on when to move to phase 3